 A publicly-owned UK rail operator, Northern connects tens of thousands of people to work, leisure and education every day.
 Its fleet of trains travel between regional hubs including Bradford, Carlisle, Chester, Liverpool, Leeds, Manchester, Sheffield, Hull and Newcastle.

 Icomera began working with Northern in 2014, supporting a Passenger Wi-Fi, Passenger Information and Onboard Entertainment solution for 24 of Northern Rail’s class C333, C322 and C321 electric trains, running on routes connecting Leeds, Bradford, Doncaster and Skipton.
 Serving 1.1 million passengers travelling in and out of Leeds each month, the roll-out garnered positive results; in a post-launch survey, 87% of travellers stated that Icomera’s Wi-Fi service met or exceeded their expectations.

-Designing the Digital Train
+Designing the Intelligent Train